Orange Cake

 eggs and sugar in bowl.

 Step 3 – Beat the eggs and sugar.
-Add the eggs and sugar to a mixing bowl, and beat with an electric mixer until the mixture is light and fluffy.
+Add the eggs and sugar to a mixing bowl, and beat with an electric mixer until light and fluffy.

 cake batter in mixing bowl.

 Step 4 – Finish the batter.
-Gently stir the orange marmalade, almond meal, and baking powder in with the sugar and eggs until you have a smooth batter.
+Gently stir the orange marmalade, almond meal, and baking powder into the sugar and eggs until smooth.

 cake batter in cake tin.